ShatrovOA/dtFFT/docs/api_fortran.rst

     Default is ``.true.``

-    One should consider disabling Z-slab optimization in order to resolve :f:var:`DTFFT_ERROR_VKFFT_R2R_2D_PLAN` error OR when underlying FFT implementation of 2D plan is too slow.
+    One should consider disabling Z-slab optimization in order to resolve :f:var:`DTFFT_ERROR_VKFFT_R2R_2D_PLAN` error or when underlying FFT implementation of 2D plan is too slow.

     In all other cases it is considered that Z-slab is always faster, since it reduces number of data transpositions.